OpenMined/PySyft/README.md

-## OpenGrid
+## Grid

-OpenGrid is a peer-to-peer network of data owners and data scientists who can collectively train AI models using Syft.
+Grid is a peer-to-peer network of data owners and data scientists who can collectively train AI models using Syft.

 ## License